ComfyCon-AU/april_2024/content/english/previous_events/2022_04/defence-against-the-dark-arts--learning-the-difference-between-a-security-strategy-and-a-plan.md

 ---
-title: Defence against the Dark Arts: Learning the difference between a Security Strategy and a Plan
+title: 'Defence against the Dark Arts: Learning the difference between a Security Strategy and a Plan'
 meta_title: ""
 description: ComfyCon AU 2022 Winter
 date: 2022-09-04 00:00:00